groot-mg/.github/profile/README.md

 * Databases: PostgreSQL and Cassandra
 * Security layer - Keycloak with OpenID Connect
 * Observability - Prometheus, Alert Manager and Grafana dashboards
+* Github Actions to build and test any new code
+* SonarCloud integration

 ## General Architecture Diagram
 <p align="center">